nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 The following are the 2 divider where the user can manipulate

 ![Ui Panel ](images/UiOrientation.png)

-The divider name is as follow :
-1. Dictionary Divider
-1. Note Divider

 ##### Toggle dictionary divider orientation: `toggledividerd`